Easy solutions for sparkling Windows & Glass

 First clean with a surfactant or degreaser

-For an extra boost in degreasing power, consider incorporating ingredients like Washing Soda, Borax, or Percarbonate—particularly effective for tackling grease on kitchen windows and glass surfaces.
+For an extra power boost consider incorporating ingredients like Washing Soda, Borax, or Percarbonate - particularly effective for tackling grease on kitchen windows and glass surfaces.

 Now time to shine

 Here we require a simple acidic solution to neutralise any soap scum, remove streaks and leave the shine you desire.
-And one famous acidic solution used in green cleaning is Vinegar!!
+For this you need just one famous ingredient - Vinegar!!

-No need for dilution—vinegar is already water-based, and the goal here is to eliminate water deposits and leave your glass surfaces sparkling like new
+No need for dilution—vinegar is already water-based, and the goal here is to eliminate water deposits,

 When reaching for vinegar for your cleaning needs, opt for the white vinegar found in the food aisle, typically nestled alongside balsamic varieties.
 This vinegar, derived from fermented grains, is your best bet for effective and natural cleaning.